chethanr98/CPP_UAV/README.md

 # CPP_UAV

-Coverage Path Planning and Multi-Agent Consensus by a Swarm of UAVs
+The project aims at developing a model-based path planning algorithm for dynamic coverage of a complex environment by deploying a swarm of unmanned aerial vehicles.